IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking buspirone (BuSpar, BuSpar Dividose)?

-Do not this medication if you are allergic to buspirone, or if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take buspirone before the MAO inhibitor has cleared from your body.
+Do not use buspirone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 It is not known whether buspirone passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.